Spartanburg Regional Healthcare Museum

 The Spartanburg Regional Healthcare Museum, opened in May 2006, features hundreds of photographs and artifacts from the Upstate’s rich medical history.

 The museum details the beginnings of the hospital industry in the Spartanburg area, featuring photographs of the original “cottage hospitals.”
 These hospitals later closed and used their sale proceeds to contribute to the 1921 founding of Spartanburg General Hospital, now Spartanburg Medical Center.

 This community spirit is celebrated in the exhibition of artifacts not only from Spartanburg General but also from the founders of Mary Black Hospital.

 The pride that physicians, employees and patients feel in being a part of “The General” is evidenced by the displays of nursing uniforms, nursing school yearbooks, employee photographs and even receipts from hospital stays.

 Blueprints and newspaper articles illustrate both the growth of The General and also the detail involved in responsible growth.

-Please take a few minutes and visit the Spartanburg Regional Healthcare Museum.
+Please take a few minutes and visit the Spartanburg Regional Healthcare Museum located along the hallway next to the gift shop at Spartanburg Medical Center.
 Our display cases are always evolving to showcase the number of artifacts given to us for caretaking.
 To make a donation or for more information about the Spartanburg Regional Healthcare Museum, please call 864-560-6078.